SEyU/basic-examples/README.md

 - fade-in-led: It shows how to control the PWM output to fade in a led (or change the speed of a engine).
 - analog-read: An example of analog reading.
 For example, a LDR fotoresistor.
 - ultrasonic-sensor: Code showing how to use an ultrasonic sensor to measure the distance.
+- wifi-server: An example of web server to swith LED status.